Vydubychi Monastery: History

 The monastery was continuously protected by Ukraine's hetmans and aristocratic families.
 Hetman Ivan Mazepa in 1695 forbade the Vydubytskyi Monastery's neighbors to "do injustice to the monastery" and placed it under the guard of Starodub Regiment Col. Mykhailo Myklashevskyi, who established the Baroque-style Church of St. George and new Transfiguration Refectory.
 Hetman Danylo Apostol subsidised construction of the monastery's bell tower.
-In the 18th century the help of Hetman Kyrylo Rozumovsky's ensured the new properties for the Vydubychi.
+In the 18th century the help of Hetman Kyrylo Rozumovsky's ensured new properties for the Vydubychi Monastery.

 Since the late 1990s, the monastery is administered by the Ukrainian Orthodox Church — Kyiv Patriarchate.
 The Vydubychi Church Choir was among the first choirs in newly independent Ukraine to reinstate singing of the Divine Liturgy in the Ukrainian language.